-To validate the transfer of this permit and the associated responsibilities associated with compliance with its terms and conditions, have the transferee sign and date below and mail to the U.S. Army Corps of Engineers, Enforcement Section, Post Office Box 4970, Jacksonville, FL 32232-0019 or electronic mail at saj-rd-enforcement@usace.army.mil.
+To validate the transfer of this permit and the associated responsibilities associated with compliance with its terms and conditions, have the transferee sign and date below and mail to the U.S. Army Corps of Engineers, Enforcement Section, Post Office Box 4970, Jacksonville, FL 32232-0019.

-(TRANSFEREE-SIGNATURE) (SUBDIVISION)
+(TRANSFEREE-SIGNATURE) (SUBDIV (SUBDIVISION)

 (DATE) (LOT) (BLOCK)

 (NAME-PRINTED) (STREET (STREET ADDRESS)

 (MAILING ADDRESS)

 (CITY, STATE, ZIP CODE)